abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 __Figure 8:__ _Visualization of Learned Parameters_
 {: style="text-align: center;"}

-Finally, testing the model on the test data set, we obtain a Test Accuracy of 52%.
+Finally, we implement the model of learned weights using the test data set.
+From this step we we obtain a test accuracy of 52%.

 ```python
 test_acc = (best_net.predict(X_test) == y_test).mean()